-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Chi-Squared distribution.
+Functions to compute the probability density function, cumulative distribution function, quantile function, and sample-size estimation for the Chi-Squared distribution.

 Usage